Vedant-Dalavi/affworld_project/README.md

 # **AffWorld Project**

 Welcome to the **AffWorld Project**!
-This is a full-stack web application designed to manage tasks and user authentication.
+This is a full-stack web application designed to Manage Tasks, Upload Post, View Post and  user authentication.
 The project includes a React frontend and a Node.js backend, with features like user login, signup, and task management.

 ## **Live Demo**